FortinetCloudCSE/api-and-websvc-fundamentals/content/02API/Task1.md

 ---
 title: "Task 1 - Preparation"
-menuTitle: "Task 1 - Preparation of the environment"
+linktitle: "Task 1 - Preparation of the environment"
 weight: 1
 ---